-The retail sector has shown mixed performance, with non-discretionary assets, such as groceryanchored centers, outperforming discretionary-Rising properties. focused wages and government cost-of-living measures have supported household spending with December (up 0.4%) marking the third consecutive month of higher spending.
+The retail sector has shown mixed performance, with non-discretionary assets, such as groceryanchored centers, outperforming discretionarywages properties.
+Rising cost-of-living aovernment measures have supported household spending with December (up 0.4%) marking the third consecutive month of higher spending.
 Dining out and air travel reported increases, whereas clothing, footwear and accessories remained weak.
 The outlook for retail remains resilient, with sound fundamentals including population growth fuelling consumer demand and retail spending; limited new retail supply, leading to increased competition for and capital growth in existing assets; and potentially more accommodating interest rate settings that will support consumer confidence and investor demand.